WyLyu/UPOsHam/paper/paper.md

 ## Statement of Need

-In Hamiltonian dynamical systems the fundamental phase space structure that partitions dynamically disparate trajectories and mediates transition between multi-stable regions is an invariant manifold.
-These are anchored to the normally hyperbolic invariant manifold in a general N degree of freedom system and this becomes an unstable periodic orbit in the two degree of freedom case [@wiggins_role_2016].
-This Python package provides a collection of three different methods for computing the unstable periodic orbits (UPOs) at a specified total energy.
-Even though, there is no lack of numerical methods for this computing UPOs, we have found they either lack in reproducibility or written using closed source software.
-Our aim is to provide an open source package that implements the three methods and shows examples for applied scientists.
+In Hamiltonian systems the fundamental phase space structure that partitions dynamically disparate trajectories and mediates transition between multi-stable regions is an invariant manifold of 1 less dimension than the energy surface.
+In a 2N dimensional phase space, these invariant manifolds are anchored to the normally hyperbolic invariant manifold which becomes an unstable periodic orbit (UPO) in the four dimensional phase space [@wiggins_role_2016].
+Since the UPO forms the basis for distinguishing trajectories, their computation and stability analysis is the starting point for dynamical systems analysis.
+This Python package provides a collection of three methods for computing the unstable periodic orbits (UPOs) at any specified total energy as long as their existence is guaranteed.
+Even though, there is no lack of numerical methods for computing UPOs, we have found that they either lack in reproducibility, or have steep learning curve for using the software, or have been written using closed source software, and at times combination of these.
+Our aim is to provide an open source package that implements some of the standard methods and shows the results in the context of model problems.
+This is meant as an encouragement to integrate other successful methods into this package in a reproducible and less steep of a learning curve.

 ## Summary